1998 Louisiana Tech Bulldogs football team

 The 1998 Louisiana Tech Bulldogs football team was an American football team that represented Louisiana Tech University as an independent during the 1998 NCAA Division I-A football season.
 In their third year under head coach Gary Crowton, the team compiled an 6–6 record.
+However, Louisiana Tech was retroactively awarded a forfeit win over Texas A&M because one of the Aggies was ineligible.